surajgoraya/FixCore/README.md

 # FixCore

-Kills the CoreAudio service on macOS to get it try and reboot itself.
+Kills the CoreAudio service on macOS to get it to try and reboot itself.

 It usually fixes issues I have with macOS seemingly forever *trying* to connect to my AirPods.

 **⚠️ Use at your own risk.**